Lee Van Cleef: Supporting actor

-Stardom
+Stardom with For a Few Dollars More and The Good, the Bad and the Ugly

-In 1965, Sergio Leone cast Van Cleef, whose career had yet to take off, as a main protagonist alongside Clint Eastwood in For a Few Dollars More.
+In 1965, Leone cast Van Cleef, whose career had yet to take off, as a main protagonist alongside Clint Eastwood in For a Few Dollars More.
 Leone then chose Van Cleef to appear again with Eastwood, this time as the primary antagonist, Angel Eyes, in the now seminal Western The Good, the Bad and the Ugly (1966).

-With his roles in Leone's films, Van Cleef became a major star of Spaghetti Westerns, playing central, and often surprisingly heroic, roles in films such as The Big Gundown (1966), Death Rides a Horse (1967), Day of Anger (1967), and The Grand Duel (1972).
-He played the title role in Sabata (1969) and Return of Sabata (1971), and co-starred with Jim Brown in an Italian-American co-production, Take a Hard Ride (1975).
-In two of his final westerns he co-starred with Leif Garrett in God's Gun (1976) and Kid Vengeance (1977), both of which were filmed mainly in Israel.
+With his roles in Leone's films, Van Cleef became a major star of spaghetti Westerns, playing central, and often surprisingly heroic, roles in films such as The Big Gundown (1966), Death Rides a Horse (1967), Day of Anger (1967), and The Grand Duel (1972).
+He played the title role in Sabata (1969) and Return of Sabata (1971).
+Van Cleef starred in the Kung fu Spaghetti Western The Stranger and the Gunfighter and co-starred with Jim Brown in an Italian-American co-production, Take a Hard Ride (1975).
+In his two final Westerns, he co-starred with Leif Garrett in God's Gun (1976) and Kid Vengeance (1977), both of which were filmed mainly in Israel.
+During the 1970s, Van Cleef also had leading roles in American Westerns, such as Barquero (1970), El Condor (1970) and The Magnificent Seven Ride!
+(1972).

+Van Cleef would later star alongside Patrick McGoohan in the John Boorman produced crime thriller The Hard Way (1980).